lilakat/starbound-mod-template/README.md

 ![Alt text](./6.png)

-In game you can now spawn your new object by opening the console and typing '/spawnitem kat_wavebed 1'.
+In game you can now spawn your new object by opening the console and typing '/spawnitem lilakat_wavebed 1'.

 # Uploading to Steam